tinymce/tinymce-docs/mobile.md

 keywords: mobile tablet beta
 ---

+Why make TinyMCE mobile friendly?
 Simple.
 We live in a "mobile-first" world and expect a seamless experience between desktop and mobile.
 Our goal is to help you achieve this with as little effort as possible.

 We're pleased to introduce TinyMCE mobile in beta.